Director: Yaron Zilberman

 When we meet Amir he is courting Nava (Daniella Kertesz), a young woman from a religious Ashkenazi settler family living in occupied West Bank.
 Amir is presented as an earnest young man, not particularly interested in his legal studies, engulfed in a politically charged environment, who has been told by his mother (Anat Ravnitski) that he is destined to do something to save the nation one day.
 His father (Amitai Yaish), a Torah scholar is a much more moderate influence, who endeavours to save Amir from being drawn into the vitriol that was being spewed out over Rabin’s signing of the Accord.

 Amir, and most of the people surrounding him, considered Rabin to be a traitor.
 Their anger and vitriol spill out on TV, from religious groups such as the National Religious Party and from elements of the Likud party including Benjamin Netanyahu, then running for political office.
-At a political rally for Netanya, a photograph shows Rabin dressed as a Nazi officer while shouts of “traitor” and “kill him” rang out.
+At a political rally for Netanya, a photograph shows Rabin dressed as a Nazi officer while shouts of “traitor” and “kill him” rings out.
 Netanyahu did nothing to stop the furor.

 Amir attended events where rabbis drew upon obscure Jewish texts that justified the murder of a traitor.
 Amir’s Torah scholar father tells Amir that only God can make this decision, not humans but Amir pays no heed.
 Amir is shown attending the funeral of Baruch Goldstein who had slaughtered Muslim worshipers in 1994 at the Cave of the Patriarchs.
 In these circles, Goldstein was depicted as a saint, a person Amir looked up to as someone to emulate.

-Feeling the need to act, he endeavours to build a movement of young people to take engage in violence, such as bombing mosques, and killing released prisoners who had been jailed for terrorism.
+Feeling the need to act, he endeavours to build a movement of young people to engage in violence, such as bombing mosques, and killing released prisoners who had been jailed for terrorism.
 This doesn’t go anywhere.
 The people he brings together, including Nava, his love interest, reject his efforts to further radicalize them.

 He then decides to act alone in order to kill Rabin.
 We watch as he puts his plan in place, gathers munitions, and attends events where Rabin will be.
 Ultimately, he outwits the security surrounding Rabin, pulling the trigger on November 4, 1995.
 A couple of months later, Netanyahu becomes Prime Minister and all hope for the Oslo Peace Accord dies.